 Textured breast implants have a thicker silicone shell with small bumps and grooves on it that allow the implant to grip and bind better to the surrounding tissues.
 This means that textured implants are less likely to move or rotate within the pocket, making them ideal for anatomically shaped (teardrop) implants.
 Unfortunately, should a shaped implant move (even with a textured surface), there is a greater risk of contour irregularities.
 The repositioning of a textured implant usually requires a surgical procedure to correct.

 What Is the Implant Profile?

 Breasts can appear differently depending on the projection you desire.
-During your consultation, Dr. Grazer will take exact measurements of the width of your breasts, the size of your torso, and the nipple-to-nipple distance to determine which implant profile will be the best for your body type.
+During your consultation, Dr. Grazer will take exact measurements of your breasts’ width, the size of your torso, and the nipple-to-nipple distance to determine which implant profile will be the best for your body type.

-- Low profile: less projection and wider breasts, or when a lift is required
+- Low profile: less projection meant for women with broader chest walls, or when a breast lift surgery is required

 - Moderate profile: proportionate, natural-appearing breasts

 - High profile: rounder, pointier breasts, or narrower base width of the breasts